Additive versus multiplicative parameters - applications in economics and finance: Introduction

-In this paper the issue concerning multiplicative parameters, including geometric mean is extended with interpretations and applications of multiplicative variance and covariance.
+In this paper, unlike in the results discussed above, the issue concerning multiplicative parameters, including a geometric mean, is also extended with interpretations and applications of multiplicative variance as a measure of dispersion.
+Such a measure, as we justify in more detail in the next sections, is a better and more natural measure of deviation between random variables and their geometric mean.

+The geometric variance is invariant with respect to multiplication by a constant.
+From this property it follows that the variance of an economic quantity given in different monetary units is constant, independent of the choice of the unit.
+For example, if the monetary unit is \$1 or one monetary unit is \$100 then the variance is the same.
+Moreover, the geometric variance is a dimensionless measure of variability.
+For example, it allows to compare the variability of exchange rates between different currencies.

 In Section~\ref{ss:multi} we give definitions and properties of multiplicative parameters.
-We discuss the multiplicative models in which a geometric mean and a geometric standard deviation are more natural than arithmetic ones.
-For comparison in Section~\ref{ss:addy} we give a brief description of additive models.
-In Section~\ref{s:distri} we give the most typical distributions for which the multiplicative parameters are more natural than the additive ones.
-In Section~\ref{ss:estimation} we provide estimators of multiplicative parameters considered in Section~\ref{ss:multi}and their properties.
+We discuss multiplicative models, in which the geometric mean and the geometric standard deviation are more natural than their arithmetic counterparts.
+In Section~\ref{ss:distri} we introduce typical distributions for which the multiplicative parameters are more natural than the additive ones.
+In Section~\ref{ss:estimation} we provide estimators of the multiplicative parameters considered in Section~\ref{ss:multi} and their properties.
 In Section~\ref{s:appli} we give real examples of applications.
+These examples indicate the real benefits of applying the geometric parameters instead of arithmetic ones in real situations in economics and finance.